dotnet/ai-samples/src/chat/CustomerSupport/README.md

     - `useOpenAIChat` to `true`
     - `useOpenAIEmbeddings` to `true`

-1. In *Domain.cs*, update the `VectorStoreRecordVector` attribute on the `ManualChunk.Embedding` property to `EmbeddingDimensions.OpenAIEmbeddingSize`.

 1. Configure environment variables for your endpoint and key.
 For more details, [see the Azure OpenAI documentation](https://learn.microsoft.com/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-csharp#retrieve-key-and-endpoint).
     - **AZURE_OPENAI_ENDPOINT** - Your Azure OpenAI endpoint.